Starting Your Research

 Visit the library to use this reference book:

-Find books, journal articles and more with PRIMO.
+Find books, journal articles and more with Summon.
 Search all library resources with a single click!

 Biology Reference Books at the EWC Library

 Find these books in the reference collection of the EWC Library.
 They cannot be borrowed, but are always in the library to use.

 Cassell dictionary of biology

 Glossary of genetics : classical and molecular 5th ed.

 Online catalog subjects